oregami/oregami-client_deprecated/app/bower_components/restangular/README.md

   // PUT /accounts/123.
 The name of this account will be changed from now on firstAccount.put();
   editFirstAccount.put();

+  // PUT /accounts/123.
+Save will do POST or PUT accordingly firstAccount.save();

   // DELETE /accounts/123 We don't have first account anymore :( firstAccount.remove();